YaLTeR/UnexpectedFishing/README.md

 The chances for the different actions work as follows: the chance for every action is \<chance for that action set in config\> / \<sum of chances of every action\>.
 By default the chances are set in such a way that their sum equals to 100.
 Let's take the "trash" chance.
 It is equal to 20.
 So the chance of this action occuring as a special action is 20 / 100, or 20%.

 ####Commands
-<pre>/ufish reload-config - Reloads the configuration file.
-/ufish debug-mode \<true | false\> - If set to true, enables the debug mode, otherwise disables.
-/ufish debug-action \<ID\> - Sets the action ID to the given one.</pre>
+`/ufish reload-config - Reloads the configuration file.` `/ufish debug-mode <true | false> - If set to true, enables the debug mode, otherwise disables.` `/ufish debug-action <ID> - Sets the action ID to the given one.`

 ####Build
 The plugin requires the Bukkit API to be linked in order to be built.